-We note that a brief mention is made in Appendix J of the Environmental Impact Statement of the possibility of light-pollution affecting Siding Spring Observatory.
-We address this issue in detail in our submission, and, in more specific terms, we would request that the owner and operator of the mine meet the following conditions:
+We note that mention is made of the mitigation of light-pollution in Appendix H of the Environmental Impact Statement.
+In more specific terms, we would request that the owner and operator of the mine meet the following conditions:

-- 1. familiarisation of the above parties with the risks and threats of mining activity to astronomical and astrophysical research, including dust and light pollution and possibly seismic disturbance; - 2. recognition of the potential of the Watermark Coal Project to generate these risks and threats for Siding Spring Observatory, located near Coonabarabran in the Warrumbungle Shire; - 3. agreement to engage in formal consultation with the Australian National University and the Australian Astronomical Observatory regarding a mitigation program for the minimisation of these impacts; - 4. implementation at the Watermark mine site of an approved mitigation program; - ongoing engagement with the ANU and AAO to monitor the efficacy of remedial measures, assess the impacts of any expansion of mining activity and explore the potential of new technologies to limit the detrimental effects of light and dust pollution; - 6. adoption of effective light and dust minimisation measures at the Watermark mine, including Shenhua Watermark Coal Pty Limited providing suitable equipment for the monitoring of light and dust levels at both the mine site and at Siding Spring; and
+- 1. familiarisation of the above parties with the risks and threats of mining activity to astronomical and astrophysical research, including dust and light pollution and possibly seismic disturbance; - 2. recognition of the potential of the Vickery Coal Project to generate these risks and threats for Siding Spring Observatory, located near Coonabarabran in the Warrumbungle Shire; - agreement to engage in formal consultation with the Australian National University and the Australian Astronomical Observatory regarding a mitigation program for the minimisation of these impacts; - 4. implementation at the Vickery mine site of an approved mitigation program; - ongoing engagement with the ANU and AAO to monitor the efficacy of remedial measures, assess the impacts of any expansion of mining activity and explore the potential of new technologies to limit the detrimental effects of light and dust pollution; - adoption of effective light and dust minimisation measures at the Vickery mine, including Whitehaven Coal Limited providing suitable equipment for the monitoring of light and dust levels at both the mine site and at Siding Spring; and